broadinstitute/gatk/scripts/variantstore/beta_docs/gvs-workspace-description.md

 For workflow documentation, see the [Genomic Variant Store workflow overview](https://github.com/broadinstitute/gatk/blob/ah_var_store/scripts/variantstore/beta_docs/gvs-overview.md).

+---

+**Important Update:**

+Starting September 1, variants in GVS will be filtered using the GATK Variant Extract-Train-Score toolchain with an isolation-forest model by default.
+GVS maintains the ability to run VQSR on callsets up to 10,000 genomes to reproduce the same results from past analyses.
+See the [release notes](https://github.com/broadinstitute/gatk/blob/ah_var_store/scripts/variantstore/docs/release_notes/VETS_Release.pdf) for more information.

+---

 ### What data does it require as input?

 - Reblocked single sample GVCF files (`input_vcfs`)